ojilles/jilles.net/_drafts/2019-10-31-the-youtube-wonder.md

 ### CGP Grey
 ### Veritasium
 ### Welch Labs
+Welch Labs' Imaginary Numbers are Real video series was the first time I realized what YouTube had done.
+The content on display in this channel would otherwise not have been made, and even if it had, it would not be available to me.
+This [scene here shows the combo of using pen and paper and computer graphics](https://youtu.be/T647CGsuOVU?t=101) to such impressive ends.

 ### Marques Bownlee
 * Some Magic thing or two (Snap Casters, AJ Sacher ...)